 When a child is born, both biological parents have a right to establish a parent-child relationship with that child.
 This is true whether or not the parents are married at the time of the birth and the constitutionally protected right is not weakened for unwed parents.
 Both parents, assuming they are fit and the biological father has legitimated, have standing to obtain custody and parenting time, and to establish child support.

-At the law firm of Abbott & Abbott, our lawyers represent unwed parents in Georgia child custody matters.
+At the law firm of The Law Offices of Abbott & Abbott P.C., our lawyers represent unwed parents in Georgia child custody matters.
 In determining custody, the primary considerations are always the best interests and the welfare of the child.
 Custody disputes between unwed parents should be resolved by reference to the same factors considered in determining the best interests of children whose parents are or were married to one another.

 Experienced Georgia Child Custody Attorneys